USPTO Examiner SAMPLE DAVID R - Art Unit 1784

 Interview Effectiveness

-Conducting an examiner interview provides a +11.9% benefit to allowance rate for applications examined by SAMPLE, DAVID R. This interview benefit is in the 51% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +12.2% benefit to allowance rate for applications examined by SAMPLE, DAVID R. This interview benefit is in the 48% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness